My Giving Story: Blaine Paxton Hall

 I am proud to be a member of the Duke community, and very proud of my nephew who also received a Duke education as a graduate of the Duke University School of Medicine Physician Assistant Program.
 I trust my story will inspire other faculty and staff to also make Duke a part of their estate plans during their employment.

-TAGS: legacy Giving Story retirement My Giving Story bequest
+TAGS: bequest legacy Giving Story retirement My Giving Story

 About the author